Stace's Protein Breakfast eBook

 Description

 This healthy frozen berry oat slice is a winner.
-It was the first thing that went at the babes birthday and I had messages all week from friends asking for the recipe.
-It’s egg free and the best bit is you can tweak the ingredients to make it dairy and/or gluten free if you need.
-You could sub the flour for a mix of rice and buckwheat flours, change the oats to quinoa flakes and you could even sub the butter for coconut oil.
+It was the first thing that went at the babes birthday, and I had messages all week from friends asking for the recipe.
+It’s egg-free; the best bit is you can tweak the ingredients to make it dairy and/or gluten-free too.
+You could substitute the flour for a mix of rice and buckwheat flour, change the oats to quinoa flakes, and even substitute the butter for coconut oil.
 I love making it with my babes and adapting whatever frozen berries I have on hand to mix up the flavour.
 It’s equally as good with fresh stone fruit and thinly sliced apples.
-If you're looking for lunchbox inspiration be sure to subscribe to my newsletter here so I can send you on a ' free lunchbox eBook' recipe cookbook.

 Ingredients